 There are only three studies that we are aware of that have explored cyberbullying experiences of students across the United States over time.
 The first analysis have been conducted by our friends at the Crimes Against Children Research Center at the University of New Hampshire.
 Examining the three waves of the Youth Internet Safety Survey (2000, 2005, 2010), they find a slight increase in cyberbullying behaviors over that time period (from 6% to 9% to 11%).

-More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance (YRBS).
-This survey has long asked about bullying at school but in 2011 and 2013 they added a question about “electronic” bullying.
-In 2013, 14.8% of students reported that they had been bullied electronically compared to 16.2% in 2011.
+More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance System (YRBSS).
+This survey has long asked about bullying at school but in 2011 they added a question about “electronic” bullying.
+In 2019 (the most recent year available), 15.7% of students reported that they were bullied electronically, compared to 14.9% in 2017, 15.5% in 2015, 14.8% in 2013, and 16.2% in 2011.

 Finally, the School Crime Supplement (SCS) of the National Crime Victimization Survey (NCVS) also surveys students every other year about victimization at school (and online bullying).
-This source observed a slight increase from 2009 to 2011 (from 6.2% to 9%), but the rate also decreased to 6.7% in 2013 (the latest year available).
-The fact that both the SCS and YRBS surveys revealed decreases in cyberbullying behaviors from 2011 to 2013 is promising, but with only a couple of data points it is difficult to draw any major conclusions.
-Moving forward, though, these surveys should give us a good general sense of the trends in cyberbullying incidents (especially when considered collectively).
+This source observed a slight increase from 2009 to 2011 (from 6.2% to 9%), but the rate also decreased to 6.7% in 2013.
+In 2015, 2017, and 2019 (the most recent data available), researchers changed the way they measured cyberbullying–asked as a subset of bullying–which means the numbers cannot be directly compared to previous years.
+In 2019 16.5% of the 22.2% of students who were bullied said they had been bullied “online or by text.”

 Brighi, A., Melotti, G., Guarini, A., Genta, M. L., Ortega, R., Mora-Merchán, J., Smith, P. K. and Thompson, F. (2012).
 Self-Esteem and Loneliness in Relation to Cyberbullying in Three European Countries, in Cyberbullying in the Global Playground: Research from International Perspectives (eds Q. Li, D. Cross and P. K. Smith), Wiley-Blackwell, Oxford, UK.